Best Budget Worksheets to Make Saving Money Fun

 Get creative and make a meal plan from your pantry.
 Just your pantry (and fridge and freezer), without grocery shopping.

-Stretch your existing food supply as far as you can, to save even more.
 Reducing your grocery spending is a great way to keep a little extra in your pocket.
-A lot of people tend to stock up, but never actually deplete those supplies, which is basically a waste of money.
+A lot of people tend to stock up, but they never actually deplete those supplies, which is pretty much wasting money.

 8. $ per week food challenge